 ALWAYS check here first.

-First, we’ll start with the tool that should be used to validate tracking first—even before taking a deeper dive into your analytics: Google Tag Assistant.
+First, we’ll start with the tool that should be checked first and foremost—even before taking a deeper dive into your analytics: Google Tag Assistant.

 Although it may seem too simple, oftentimes tracking issues are a result of missing or improperly placed tags.
-Google Analytics and Google Tag Manager snippets come with specific instructions to be placed as high up in the <head> as possible, along with a secondary tag in the <body> on every page of the site.
-These snippets need to be placed high up in the code to prevent the parsing of other code first that may keeping our GTM tags from firing properly.
-Misplacement can result in a complete halt in data collection or even a seemingly random loss, depending on user-dependent factors.
+Google Analytics and Google Tag Manager snippets come with specific instructions to be placed as high up in the as possible, along with a secondary tag in the for GTM, on every page of the site as possible.
+These snippets need to be placed high up in the code to prevent the parsing of other code from keeping them from firing.
+Misplacement can result in a complete loss in data collection or even a seemingly random loss, depending on user-dependent factors.

 When checking in Google Tag Assistant for tracking issues, check for the following: